 Content creation requires consistent development of interesting content, which can be overwhelming for some content marketers.
 Coming up with ideas that are unique and executing them in a way that is familiar to your users is a difficult combination of tasks to pull off.
-Creating a content series (or mini-series) is a strategic way to build reader interest while resolving some of the difficulties in generating consistent new ideas.
+Creating a content series (or mini-series) is a strategic way to build reader interest while resolving some of the difficulties in generating consistent new ideas so as to enhance your content marketing ROI.

 A dedicated series of content posts has a natural advantage over the one-by-one strategy that most content marketers incorporate.
 Content series give users a set of consistent expectations, immediately if the content is announced as being part of a series.
 It lets users know that each installment in the series will be of a similar caliber in a related key topic, and makes it easier for content marketers to gradually build an audience.
 Interested readers will naturally continue to read the series, while new readers can pick up in the middle and, if interested, return to earlier blog posts.